isabella232/search-promote.en-1/help/c-about-settings-menu/c-about-users-menu.md

 **To view account users**

 1. On the product menu, click **[!UICONTROL Settings]** > **[!UICONTROL Users]** > **[!UICONTROL View Users]**.
-1. (Optional) Under the [!DNL User Admin?] column heading, select account users whom you want to give the ability to remove account users or edit account user roles.
+1. (Optional) Under the [!DNL User Admin] column heading, select account users whom you want to give the ability to remove account users or edit account user roles.
 1. (Optional) Under the [!DNL Remove?] column heading, select account users whom you want to remove.
 1. Click **[!UICONTROL Save Changes]**.
 1. (Optional) Click a hyperlinked role name on the [!DNL View Users] page.
 The [!DNL Role Membership] page is opened where you can assign users to roles or you can unassign users from roles.